 We do this through a six-month program that combines:

-- a paid, team-based internship with a Bay Area company
+- a paid, team-based ship with a Bay Area company

 - a Master’s degree level leadership training program

 - deep community immersion through living with a homestay family and cultural enhancement events